kubermatic/kubermatic/docs/proposals/encryption-at-rest.md

 ## Motivation and Background

 etcd is a distributed key-value store that is used by the Kubernetes API as data storage.
 By default, data in etcd is not encrypted at rest.
 KKP only encrypts etcd data in transit right now.
-Kubernetes provides the ability to configure a pluggable encryption mechanism that allows encrypting arbitary resources (usually, `Secrets`) when stored in etcd.
+Kubernetes provides the ability to configure a pluggable encryption mechanism that allows encrypting arbitrary resources (usually, `Secrets`) when stored in etcd.
 It supports a couple of "static" encryption schemes where a key is provided in the encryption configuration (secretbox, aesgcm, aescbc) and integration with an external KMS system via a plugin mechanism.

 Encrypting data in etcd for sensitive information like secret data is recommended by security benchmarks and best practices.
 It further improves the security of our etcd backup feature, as an attacker that gets hold of a backup archive cannot extract `Secrets` content from it.

-KKP users might want to encrypt their data at rest in user clusters to improve their security posture and/or fullfil regulatory requirements or prepare their environments for audits.
+KKP users might want to encrypt their data at rest in user clusters to improve their security posture and/or fulfill regulatory requirements or prepare their environments for audits.

 ## Implementation